AustinCodingAcademy/alumni-gitbook/2019-summer/1-online-presence.md

 * Influencers in the tech community
 * Friends looking for jobs, introductions, connections

-### Job applications

-Recruiters and hiring managers rely heavily on your online presence to learn more about you.
-Having your online materials complete and up-to-date is **essential**.
-When a job opportunity comes your way, you'll be able to immediately begin the hiring process by directing the recruiter to your online profiles.

 ### Online presence checklist

 Use the [ACA graduate profile page](https://austincodingacademy.com/hire/) as your guide.
 Your mission is to gather all the materials needed to complete your own ACA profile:

-* Contact info - email, location, phone number (optional)
+✅ Contact info - email, location, phone number (optional) ✅ Headshot
-* Headshot
+✅ [Gravatar](https://en.gravatar.com/) - profile photo that follows you from site to site appearing beside your name when you do things like comment or post on a blog
-* Byline (a brief statement that describes your career objectives)
+✅ Byline - a brief statement that describes your career objectives ✅ LinkedIn profile
-* LinkedIn profile
-* Github account
+✅ Github account
-* Work experience
+✅ Work experience
-* Education
+✅ Education
+✅ List of skills/technologies
+✅ Personal website (optional)
-* Portfolio project(s) - links to 1-3 hosted projects
+✅ Portfolio project(s) - links to 1-3 hosted projects
-* List of skills/technologies
-* Personal website (optional)

 **Important Reminder:** This process is iterative!
 Don't get hung up on making everything perfect.
 Focus on creating a high quality **first version** of everything on the Online Presence Checklist.
 You can always update and revise your materials throughout the job search process!